-4.4.1 Where a valid petition has been received by the ICB it shall be managed in accordance with the ICB Policy as published in the Governance Handbook.
+4.4.1.
+Where a valid petition has been received by the ICB it it shall be managed in accordance with the ICB Policy as published in the Governance Handbook.

-4.5 Nominated Deputies
+4.5.
+Nominated Deputies103

-- 4.5.1 With the permission of the person presiding over the meeting, the Executive Directors and the Partner Members of the Board may nominate a deputy to attend a meeting of the Board that they are unable to attend.
-The deputy may speak and vote on their behalf. - 4.5.2 The decision of person presiding over the meeting regarding authorisation of nominated deputies is final.
+4.5.1.
+With the permission of the person presiding over the meeting, the Executive Directors and the Partner Members of the Board may nominate a deputy to

+- attend a meeting of the Board that they are unable to attend.
+The deputy may, speak and vote on their behalf. - 4.5.2.
+The decision of the person presiding over the meeting regarding authorisation of nominated deputies is final.

-4.6 Virtual attendance at meetings
+4.6.
+Virtual attendance at meetings104

-4.6.1 The Board of the ICB and its committees and sub-committees may meet virtually using telephone, video and other electronic means when necessary, unless the terms of reference prohibit this.
+4.6.1.
+The Board of the ICB and its committees and subcommittees may meet virtually using telephone, video and other electronic means when necessary, unless the terms of reference prohibit this.

-4.7 Quorum
+4.7.
+Quorum105

-- 4.7.1 The quorum for meetings of the Board will be 50% of the members, including: - a) Chair or Deputy Chair (or Non-Executive member presiding over the meeting as in 4.2.2) - b) Either the Chief Executive or the Executive Finance Director - Either the Executive Medical Director or the Executive Chief Nurse and People Officer - d) At least one Non-Executive member - e) At least one Partner Member - 4.7.2 For the sake of clarity: - No person can act in more than one capacity when determining the quorum. - b) An individual who has been disqualified from participating in a discussion on any matter and/or from voting on any motion by reason of a declaration of a conflict of interest, shall no longer count towards the quorum.
+- 4.7.1.
+The quorum for meetings of the Board will be 50% of the members, including: - a) Chair or Deputy Chair (or Non-Executive member presiding over the meeting as in 4.2.2) - b) Either the Chief Executive or the Executive Chief Finance Director Officer - c) Either the Executive Chief Medical Director Officer or the Executive Chief Nurse, AHP and People Officer - d) At least one Non-Executive member - e) At least one Partner Member

+4.7.2.
+For the sake of clarity:

-- 4.7.3 For all committees and sub-committees, the details of the quorum for these meetings and status of deputies are set out in the appropriate terms of reference. - 4.7.4 In the event that the quorum cannot be achieved due to a member or members being disqualified from taking part in a vote or discussion due to a declared interest the Chair of the meeting will determine the action to be taken in accordance with the constitution.
+- a) No person can act in more than one capacity when determining the quorum - b) An individual who has been disqualified from participating in a discussion on any matter and/or from voting on any motion by reason of a declaration of a conflict of interest shall no longer count towards the quorum. - 4.7.3.
+For all committees and subcommittees, the details of the quorum for these meetings and status of deputies are set out in the appropriate terms of reference. - 4.7.4.
+In the event that the quorum cannot be achieved due to a member or members being disqualified from taking part in a vote or discussion due to a declared interest the Chair of the meeting will determine the action to be taken in accordance with the constitution.

-In these circumstances, an alternative quoracy of one third of the nonconflicted members will apply.
-This must include at least one Non Executive Member and the Chief Executive or Executive Finance Director and one other member of the Board.
+In these circumstances, an alternative quoracy of one third of the non-conflicted members will apply.
+This must include at least one Non Executive Member and the Chief Executive or Executive-Chief Finance Director-Officer and one other member of the Board.

-4.8 Vacancies and defects in appointment
+4.8.
+Vacancies and defects in appointments

-- 4.8.1 The validity of any act of the ICB is not affected by any vacancy among members or by any defect in the appointment of any member. - 4.8.2 In the event of vacancy or defect in appointment the following temporary arrangement for quorum will apply: - Where temporary arrangements have been put in place to fill the vacancy or defect, then this individual will count towards the quoracy, including if they are temporarily acting in the roles of those members specifically listed in quoracy requirements (eg. Executive Chief Nurse and People Officer, Executive Finance Director); - Where temporary arrangements have not been put in place, a reduced quoracy will be proposed to the Board by the Chair and Chief Executive in conjunction with the Chair of the Audit Committee.
+- 4.8.1.
+The validity of any act of the ICB is not affected by any vacancy among members or by any defect in the appointment of any member.
+111 - 4.8.2.
+In the event of vacancy or defect in appointment the following temporary arrangement for quorum will apply: - Where temporary arrangements have been put in place to fill the vacancy or defect, then this individual will count towards the quoracy, including if they are temporarily acting in the roles of those members specifically listed in quoracy requirements (eg. Executive Chief Nurse, AHP and People Officer, Executive Chief Finance DirectorOfficer); - Where temporary arrangements have not been put in place, a reduced quoracy will be proposed to the Board by the Chair and Chief Executive in conjunction with the Chair of the Audit Committee.

-4.9 Decision making
+4.9.
+Decision-making